LopezMarioAlberto/JavaScriptAlgorithmsDataStructures/README.md

 # JavaScriptAlgorithmsDataStructures
-Complete these 5 JavaScript projects to earn the JavaScript Algorithms and Data Structures certification.
+Projects for the JavaScript Algorithms and Data Structures certification.